 - 1. Introduction

-- 3. Abandoned Projects
+- 4. Abandoned Projects

-- 4. Summary
+- 5. Summary

 Hi!
 I'm writing this blog to be used as a summary of all of the projects I've done until now, which I have written about on element14.com.
-There isn't too much for now, but I will be updating this blog as time goes on and I post about my new projects.
+It isn't too much for now, but I will be updating this blog as time goes on and I post about my new projects.
 I will write only shorts summaries here with links to all of the blogs about that project attached.
-I will divided into 2 categories, the ones that worked and the ones that didn't turn out as I planned.
+I will divide them into 2 categories, the ones that worked and the ones that didn't turn out as I planned.
 Hope you enjoy some of the projects!

 2. Finished Projects

 Here is the list of the projects I have finished until now, I will be updating this list as time goes on with many more of them I hope!